 Ulster Garden Villages (£5,000)

-We are still raising funds via our own crowdfunding campaign – the total of which, as of Nov 2018, is £36,104.
+We are still raising funds via our own crowdfunding campaign.
 This includes generous donations by local businesses as well as many individuals.
 Enormous thanks to you all for your support.

 We are especially grateful to Barclays Bank who organised a charity ball in April 2018.
-This was supported by many local businesses and individuals and raised £32,700.
+This was supported by many local businesses and individuals.
 And another big thank you goes to North Down Athletic Club who raised £1,000 in September 2018 through their annual Bangor 10k run, with every runner donating £1.

 Donations large or small are gratefully received.
 If you would like to know more about our campaign before you make a donation, please feel free to contact Festival Director, Kieran Gilmore at firstname.lastname@example.org